8. Dolphin – Phase 5#

 8.9.3.3.
 Array access#

-To access the i-th element of the array (counting from zero), we can use GEP instruction with i as the first index.
+To access the i-th element of the array (counting from zero), after using the GEP instruction to obtain a pointer to the contents of the array (the second field in %array_type), we can use GEP instruction again with i as the first index.

 8.9.4.
 String translation#